dirigeants/klasa/guides/Getting Started/UnderstandingPermissionLevels.md

 ## What's different from Komada?

-Permission levels are fairly close to the same as Komada Permission levels, with a few exceptions.
+Permission levels are fairly close to Komada's Permission levels, with a few exceptions.

 ### The default permission level structure is different: {@link KlasaClient.defaultPermissionLevels}